 - Certain physical requirements.

-Not all of these requirements are necessary to run.
+Not all of these requirements are necessary to run for sheriff.
 For example, in some areas a physical fitness test is not required; in other areas, it is.
 It all depends on your local laws.

 The Money Requirement

 In the political world, money is the blood of campaigning.
-Unfortunately, that means fundraising is a necessary evil.
-Consider how you will fund raise and advertising early on.
+That means fundraising is a necessary evil.
+Consider how you will raise money and advertising early on.
 If you are running against an incumbent, you will have an idea of what monetary goals you are up against.
 You will want to match – and hopefully exceed – your opponent’s fundraising efforts.

 Writing checks used to be the golden standard for donation gathering.
 Today, online donations taken over as the preferred payment method.
 An analysis by The Campaign Finance Institute shows that the average online supporter gives less than $200 per donation – but they more likely to donate multiple times over the duration of the campaign.